joergroedel/git-fixes/GIT-WHO.md

 With the git-who tool you can easily find the downstream maintainers of a file or of certain areas of code.
 I wrote it for the kernel-source.git repository used within SUSE to maintain the kernels for the enterprise and community distributions.
-Here is who to make use of it.
+Here is how to make use of it.

 The tool works on a path-map file that maps source code paths and files to developers.
 Each developer also has a score for any given entry.